blbadger/blbadger.github.io/julia-sets.md

 In this loop, we can check if any element of ```z_array``` has diverged,
 $|z| > 2, z(z^* ) > 2^2 = 4$
 and make a boolean array, `diverging` is made, which contains a `True` for each position in `z_array` that is diverging at that iteration.
 To prevent values from diverging more than once (as the `z_array` is reset to 0 for diverging elements), we make another boolean array `diverging_now` by taking all elements of positions that are diverging but have not already diverged (denoted by boolean values in the `not_already_diverged` array).
-Values of `iterations_till_divergence` that are diverging are assigned to the iteration `i`, and the `not_already_diverging` boolean array is updated.
+Values of `iterations_till_divergence` that are diverging are assigned to the iteration `i`.

 ```python
 		z_size_array = z_array * np.conj(z_array)